 Finally, we define $SafetyQuota{py}$ to be a province-year variable denoting whether province p had passed a "no safety, no promotion" law in year y.
 Since many such laws went into effect mid-year, we define $SafetyQuota{py}$ as the fraction of days during the year of passage when the law was in effect.
-(For example, in Hainan province the law went into effect on June 2, 2010, the 153rd day of the year; thus for 2010, $SafetyQuota{py} = (365 - 153)/365$.)
+(For example, in Hainan province the law went into effect on June 2, 2010, the 153rd day of the year; thus for 2010, $SafetyQuota{py} = (365 - 153)/365$ .)

-$^{^{10}}$ Lower-level bureaucrats that run smaller sectors or departments within a municipality ("Ke Ji" in Chinese) would not necessarily outrank workplace safety authorities.
+$^{11}$ Lower-level bureaucrats that run smaller sectors or departments within a municipality ("Ke Ji" in Chinese) would not necessarily outrank workplace safety authorities.

 Table 2A presents the summary statistics for the firm-year panel data.
-We further show these summary statistics for the sample split into politically connected and unconnected firmyear observations in Table 2B.
+We further show these summary statistics for the sample split into politically connected and unconnected firm-year observations in Table 2B.
 Of particular note, politically connected firms have, on average, 0.52 worker deaths per 1,000 employees each year, whereas the comparable figure for unconnected firms is 0.09 deaths per 1,000 employees.
+The worker death rate for unconnected firms is just below the national average of 0.093 per 1,000 in 2005, based on statistics from the China Safety Production Yearbook, while that of connected firms is five times the national average.
 Politically connected firms are also larger, as measured by employees or assets, which will make it crucial to control carefully for size in the analysis that follows.
 State ownership is also correlated with political connections - the mean level of state ownership is 61 percent higher for PoliticallyConnected = 1 firms.
 Finally, connected firms are more profitable, as measured by return on assets.
 This is consistent with the prior literature on the value of political ties; while the raw difference in means is not statistically significant, we will examine profit differences in greater detail below, controlling for basic firm-year characteristics like province and industry.